-- · Research reasons for rejection,
+- Research reasons for rejection,

 - Provide additional documents,

-- · Request investor exceptions,
+- Request investor exceptions,

 - Appeal rejection decision to purchase committee, and

-- · Commit to secondary investors.
+- Commit to secondary investors.

-Once purchase commitments have expired and other alternatives to remedy are exhausted, which could be earlier than the six-month time period, the loans are repurchased and transferred to the long-term investment portfolio at the lower of cost or fair value and previously recorded sales revenue is reversed.
+Once purchase commitments have expired and other alternatives to remedy are exhausted, which could be earlier than the six-month time period, the loans are repurchased and transferred to the long-term investment portfolio at the lower of cost or fair value and previously recorded sales revenue that was to be received from a third-party investor is written off against the loan loss reserve.
 Any loan that later becomes delinquent is evaluated by the Company at that time and any impairment is adjusted accordingly.